 Broadcast on PRI’s “The World,” November 21, 2008

 Radio reporter Jason Margolis of “The World” attended a conference of global climate change skeptics, decided they were more deniers than actual skeptics, and ended up with a 10-minute story on climate change denial.
 I was one of several experts he quoted to explore the reasons why so many people have trouble facing the threat of global warming.
 In our interview, I focused on some ways activist communications may unwittingly encourage audience denial.
 Jason used the part on guilt – on why telling people their lifestyle is destroying the earth may not be the best way to inspire them to action.
-I hope to cover climate change denial more thoroughly in a website column soon.
+My views are elaborated further in a 2009 column on “Climate Change Risk Communication: The Problem of Psychological Denial.”

 -